 War Time Variants:

-In this section we will take a look at many of the variations on a theme, so to speak, of the British Commando knife.
+In this section we will take a look at many of the "variations on a theme", so to speak, of the British Commando knife.
 Some of them are obviously semi-mass produced while others will be one-offs, or of very limited production.
 Many of the commando knives I own have come to me from perusing gun shows or on-line auctions.
 Many of them came from sources in Canada, including many of the rarest ones.

 After the war many Commando knives made their way to Canada and the USA in nail kegs, sold to help defray England’s huge war debt.
 They were sold in hardware and sporting goods stores across the continent.
 They were sold in the advertisements of Sportsman’s magazines and pawn shops for a pittance.
 There was no sorting or grading that I am aware of and my elders used to say you could pick through a keg and pull out anything from the mundane to the rare because no one really cared anymore about these knives.
 The Commando knives were useless for hunting and oft-times picked up as an oddity or as a bit of nostalgia for the heroics of the Commandos.
 Many of these knives were subsequently damaged or destroyed by abuse or neglect, luckily many of them survived the war and careless post-war owners.